 The certification authority maintains a certificate revocation service.
-Details of revoked certificates are published on a certificate revocation list, which is signed by the
+Details of revoked certificates are published on a certificate revocation list, which is signed by the certification authority and published in a public directory.
+Certificates cannot be temporarily suspended.

 The certification authority does not notify certificate holders if their certificates are revoked.